 Designed for incoming freshmen, this course provides an orientation to careers in the intended field of study and introduces resources available to students from the department, college and University.

-This portion of the core curriculum is met by taking a three credit-hour course in theology, a three credit-hour course in philosophy or ethics, and an additional six credit hours in humanistic values which should be chosen from philosophy; theology; the social and behavioral sciences including anthropology, communications, economics, education, political science, psychology, public health, public policy studies, sociology and social work; or the humanities including fine arts, literature, history and foreign language.
+This portion of the core curriculum is met by taking a three credit-hour course in theology, a three credit-hour course in philosophy or ethics, and an additional six credit hours in humanistic values which should be chosen from philosophy; theology; the social and behavioral sciences including anthropology, communications, communication sciences disorders, criminology and criminal justice, economics, education, political science, psychology, public health, sociology and social work; or the humanities including fine arts, literature, history and foreign language.

 This portion of the core curriculum is met by taking a four credit-hour science course with laboratory experience, a three credit-hour mathematics course and additional six credit hours in science or mathematics.
 Science courses may be selected from astronomy, biology, chemistry, engineering science, geology, meteorology and physics.